Toalaah/dwm/readme.md

 - [Always-centered](https://dwm.suckless.org/patches/alwayscenter/), for always ensuring all floating windows are centered.
 - [Centered-Master](https://dwm.suckless.org/patches/centeredmaster/), alternative layout in which the master window is centered instead of off to the side.
 - [Hide vacant tags](https://dwm.suckless.org/patches/hide_vacant_tags/), for only showing workspaces in the statusbar which have actual content.
-- [Underline tags](https://dwm.suckless.org/patches/hide_vacant_tags/), slight aesthetic change to statusbar which underlines the current workspace you are on.
+- [Underline tags](https://dwm.suckless.org/patches/hide_vacant_tags/), slight aesthetic change to statusbar which underlines the current workspace you are on (with some modifications by myself to make toggling the functionality of the patch more accessible).
+- Custom "non-vacant-tag-highlight" patch, changes the default highlight given to non-empty workspaces to a sleeker rectangle which, in my opinion, looks better.
+Can be customized in a similar fashion to the `underline tags` patch.